Edit Blog Post

 Some of the best sunsets I've ever seen are in Costa Rica

-1 happy hours, all with competing music, blaring.
-We blend right in with the local backpacker couture.
+The strip is lined by shacks for fried seafood and 2 x 1 happy hours, all with competing house music, blaring.
+On the plus we blend right in with our local backpacker couture.
 Hiding in plain sight, prostitutes going about their hustle while unsavory drug dealers loiter, bored.
 Sticky brown sand, foam, trash, throw up.
-The monkeys utilize the highway mishmash of electrical wiring overhead to scope out any ambush potential.
-Foreigners wearing ill-fitting swim costumes prance about, wasted on cheap rum drinks, seadoo'ing, and getting harnessed into parasailing contraptions to be hoisted way out to sea.
-Local families huddle under dirty white tents eating their picnics while horses gallop through the maze of rainbow plastic beach gear paraphernalia.
-In other words, Thailand.
+Various monkeys utilize the highway mishmash of electrical wiring overhead to scope out their own potential tourist ambushes.
+Foreigners wearing ill-fitting swim costumes prance about, wasted on cheap rum drinks, seadoo'ing, and getting harnessed into parasailing

 I’m very thrilled by the amount of vegan restaurants in Costa Rica!

-I might be just travel weary, but so far, I'm not all that keen on Costa Rica.
-I also realize no one can make a proper judgement after only being in a country one day.
-What is evident though, is 30 years later, Costa Rica has become very Americanized.
-All businesses here cater to a retiree and dirty expat clientele with fast food joints and shopping malls, billboards printed in English, medical clinics offering cheap pharmaceuticals, and café menus that reflect an American palate. ...and If one more person says "Pura Vida" to me, I'll probably self harm.
+I might be just travel weary, but so far, I'm not all that keen on the Costa Rica of 2018.
+But, I also realize no one can make a proper judgement after only being in a country one day.
+What is evident though, is Costa Rica has become very Americanized.
+All businesses cater to a retiree and dirty expat clientele with fast food joints and shopping malls, billboards printed in English, medical clinics offering cheap pharmaceuticals, and café menus that reflect an American palate...and If one more person says "Pura Vida" to me, I'll probably self harm.

 Playa at Manuel Antonio